mctools/simplebuild-dgcode/doc/source/scans.rst

 sources <sbparticlegen>`), before final conclusions can be drawn.
 In a simple case one might for instance, want to plot the value of some figure-of-merit as a function of a parameter (i.e. the thickness of some geometry volume, or the enrichment level of a particular material).
 Unfortunately, launching the relevant simulation and analysis jobs manually, while keeping track of both input parameters and output files, can be both tedious and error prone.
 To facilitate this process, dgcode provides :sbpkg:`ScanLauncher<ScanUtils/python/ScanLauncher.py>` and :sbpkg:`ScanLoader<ScanUtils/python/ScanLoader.py>` utility classes in the :sbpkg:`ScanUtils` package.
-These utilities assume that the
+These utilities assume that the...FIXME

 .. admonition:: Important notice
   :class: tip

-   The usage of the scanning utilities discussed here is of course completely optional, and might not be particularly helpful for all use-cases.
+   The usage of the scanning utilities discussed here is of course completely optional, and might not be particularly helpful for all use cases.
 For one thing, the workflow discussed here is centered around analyses using :ref:`Griff <sbgriff>` and :ref:`SimpleHists <sbsimplehists>` for the work.
 Some users might prefer to implement their own custom solutions